Novinky

 Did you know that Annie Cannon (1863-1941) was the creator of the current stellar classification, OBAFGKM, based on the stellar spectra?
 Or that Jocelyn Bell (1943- ) discovered a strange radio signal -which she called "Little Green Men"- that turned out to be rapidly rotating compact stars that emit very regular pulses of radiation, or pulsars?
 During past times there were exceptional and lucky women that could follow their passion and study Astronomy.
 Yet, quite often their work was kept behind the scenes.
 Lucky us, times change!

 And what better way to celebrate this special day than to bring together female professional Astronomers working in the Czech Republic and to put their knowledge and experiences within reach of everyone?
-That is Chat s Astronomkou, a series of activities organised between the 11 February (International Day of Women and Girls in Science) and 8 March (International Women's Day).
+That is Chat s astronomkou (Chat with Women in Astronomy), a series of activities taking place from 16 February to 13 March, inspired by the International Day of Women and Girls in Science (11 February) and the International Women's Day (8 March).

 What activities will be organised?